-The olives are grown on the farm El Olivar in the Breede River Valley, bordering South Africa’s Klein Karoo region, near the town of Robertson.
+The olives are grown on the farm Olyfberg in the Breede River Valley, bordering South Africa’s Klein Karoo region, near the town of Robertson.

 Shimmering olive groves as far as the eye can see make an awe-inspiring statement in the otherwise barren landscape, greened only along the banks of a tributary that feeds the Breede River.
 This is the birthplace of the acclaimed Olyfberg olive oil, awarded in 2008 as the best blend by L’Extravergine 2008 – a Guide to the Best Certified Quality Olive Oil in the World.